Saturday, May 30, 2009

 I knew a "cold front" was going to be heading-in that evening, so I wanted to stay-put until it passed.
 The winds shifted more and more toward the west (from the south" during the day, and kept picking-up.
 The anchor held fine, even though I was often worried by the powerboat folks who zipped directly over my anchor line at times.
 If one caught it in its propeller, we'd both have a big problem.

-My new weather radio implied that I'd get hit by the front around midnight.
+My new weather radio implied that I'd get hit by the cold front around midnight.
 Putting everything below that wasn't needed above deck, I kept a wary eye on those approaching clouds in the northwest's night sky.
 Here they come.

 When it hit, it was a shock.
 But it was refreshing.
 I laughed, I threw up my arms, and the wind rushed through me and through the boat's wire rigging, singing that old sailor's song, wwhhhhirrrrrllllllllllllllll......!!!!
 The anchor held fine.
 I noted my position in relation to two points on land.
 I wasn't dragging anchor.